 5. Suspicious VPN

-Suspicious VPN attacks present users with a fake error message prompting them to install a VPN to secure their online activity.
-The VPN software installed by the users might be functioning as a proper VPN, but it will also be carrying suspicious behaviors such as users’ data collection and online activity tracking.
+Suspicious VPN attacks present users with a fake error message prompting them to install a VPN to secure their online activity on all sites they visit.
+The VPN software installed by the users often functions as a proper VPN, but in parallel, it also tracks the user’s online behavior on all sites or engages in illegal data collection.

 6. Gift Card Scam